 With the LOSLAND project, Mehr Demokratie and the Institute for Advanced Sustainability Studies (IASS Potsdam) accompany municipalities all over Germany in shaping their grandchild-friendly future.

-For this purpose, they select ten municipalities and cities with motivated mayors who want to go new ways together with their inhabitants.
+For this purpose, they selected ten municipalities and cities with motivated mayors who wanted to go new ways together with their inhabitants.
 The aim is to contribute to a more active and cooperative political culture.
 Together with politicians, administrators and local citizens, LOSLAND develops and plans customised participation processes and supports the municipalities in their implementation.
 Randomly selected citizens' assemblies offer a central approach for the design of the processes.

 The starting point is the question: